Ludumberg/szurubooru-vr/README.md

 - A standalone VR player HTML file

 ## AI usage
 For the sake of transparency I wish to inform that a vast majority of the code was created with the help of LLMs.
 I have done my utmost to test everything before uploading the repository.
-I employed these tools as a way for me to create a VR player for myself, as I am but a simple gooner and not a developer.
+I initially employed these tools as a way for me to create a VR player for myself, as I am but a simple gooner and not a developer.
+I thought I am probably not the only one who'd have a usecase for an easy VR player in Szurubooru, which is why I am uploading it for the three other people who'd use it.